ojsde/shariff/README.md

 ## Version History

+* 3.0 - Adaption to OJS 3.1.2, update to Shariff Version 3.2.1
 * 2.0 - Adaption to OJS/OMP 3
 * 1.0 - Shariff plugin for OJS 2

 ## Technical Documentation

 This plugin works for OJS and OMP 3 (the code is the same).
-The [shariff solution by heise](https://github.com/heiseonline/shariff) (version v2.0.4) is included in the plugin code (MIT License).
+The [shariff solution by heise](https://github.com/heiseonline/shariff) (version v3.2.1) is included in the plugin code (MIT License).
 It adds the social media buttons using html, css and js.
 The plugin uses hooks to add content, no existing templates are being overwritten.
 No database access is needed.

 ### Hooks